-Electronic ID: Switzerland goes its own way
+Switzerland goes its own way on electronic ID

 While many countries are embracing electronic identity (e-ID) systems to modernise their public services, in Switzerland the approach remains cautious – far from the Estonian model where e-ID is compulsory.